vendia/examples/share/data-modeling/domain-driven-design/pattern4/README.md

 ```

-Press “Create”.
+Press `Create`.
 Wait for 5 minutes for Share to finish Uni provisioning.

 After Uni Provisioning is complete.
-You will see that the Uni with one Marketing Node is ready for business transactions.
+You will see that your Uni shows in '`RUNNING` status in the home page.

-# Explore the Uni
+## Explore the Uni

-You can try the same activities that you tried in pattern 1 on Marketing Uni for more practice.
+You can try the same activities that you tried in the Pattern 1 on the Marketing Uni for more practice.
 But, the pattern will function exactly the same way.

+## Clean Up
+If you are operating in a Standard tier and plan to continue with your own Uni for your on business problem, delete your Uni.
+Standard tier allows you to create only one Uni.
+You can do it from the `Uni Settings`.
+Navigate to your Uni>`Uni Settings`>Scroll down to the `Danger Zone` and you will find the `Delete Uni` command.

-# What did did we learn?
+## What did did we learn?

-1. The considerations for one Uni versus two Unis for two different domains?
+1. The considerations for one Uni versus two Unis for two different Domains?

+## What's next?
+First, I want to congraluate you for coming this far.
+Since you have worked so hard and showing dedication.
+It's time to build a Uni for your business problem now and show your skills on real problems.
+You don't need a big team to do it.
+You can do it as a side-hustle.
+You need help with your Uni, enegage with us at [Vendia Discorse](https://community.vendia.net/c/resources/8) or if you have a story to tell tag us on Twitter[@VendiaHQ]( https://twitter.com/VendiaHQ).